ironsketch/theEmotionsofBooks/README.md

 I imported the scikit learns Stochastic Gradient Descent.
 I set of the classifier and I train my data on whether it is or is not the emotion I am looking for and then fit my data.
 To test if it is classifying correctly I then use scikits predict method to see if it predicts correctly.
 Which, if I have more than 3 instances, it always predicts correctly.
 Any less and errors occur.

+## Cross Validation

+I set up a cross validation with my SGDClassifier but since my training set is SO small my accuracy is crazy low.
+Splitting my data for the training set at 40% I get:

+[0.75, 0.875, 0.85714286]

+This is with 3 folds.

+## BaseEstimator and Never 8 Classifier

+I then used a base estimator for when it is never 8 my accuracy went up!

+[0.875, 0.875, 0.85714286]

+## Confusion Matrix

+Running confusion matrix gives me:

+[[16  2]

+ [ 4  0 ]]

+2 was wrongly classified as a text about surprise.
+4 were wrongly cassified as not surprised.

+## Precision and Recall

+These are VERY low.
+More than likely because I have such a little test base!

+0.2
+0.3333333333333333

+## F1 Score

+.25 Which is from favoring precision and recall

+## Threshold Curve

+What am I looking at?

 ## How to use:

 You need to tell the program what folder or file you want it to look at.
 And for training (so far how I have built this) you need to label your files with and underscore and the name of the emotion.
 For ex, meow_joy.txt

 Your files need to be txt.